Tanama Tales

 Learn About One of the Most Respected Figures in American History

-The Lincoln Memorial Shrine is another one of Redlands’ gem.
+The Lincoln Memorial Shrine is another one of Redlands’ gems.
 Robert Watchorn, an admirer of Lincoln, donated the building to the city in 1932.
-The shrine was also built in the memory of his son who died from wounds inflicted during World War I.
+The shrine was also built-in memory of his son who died from wounds inflicted during World War I.

 Architect Elmer Grey, who designed the Beverly Hills Hotel and the Pasadena Playhouse, completed the initial octagonal structure.
 With time, two wings, a patio, and fountains were added.